McDakcode/ApostolProject-Browser/README.en.md

 A privacy-focused desktop browser that combines **browser + workspace + knowledge base + AI** in one app.
 Not Electron — built on **Tauri 2 / Rust** with native WebView2 tabs.

-> Early development (v0.1.0), Windows only for now.

 ## Features